 The MHRA enforces laws set up in the TPD (Tobacco Products Directive), a larger EU directive that moderates vape products and outlines a list of banned substances amongst larger legislative activity.
 This regulation carries to flavours and blends as a whole, with full toxicology and emissions reports having to be published before an e-liquid even reaches the market.

-As well as VG, PG and flavouring, the majority of e-liquids available contain nicotine.
+As well as VG, PG and flavouring, the majority of 10ml e-liquid (under the TPD e-liquid that contains nicotine can be no bigger than 10ml) available contains nicotine.
 As you may know, nicotine is the addictive chemical in cigarettes and it is nicotine addiction that causes the symptoms we know as cravings.
 In order to satisfy these cravings and to stop you moving back to cigarettes, e-liquids will contain nicotine.
 This is of course where the less harmful nature of e-liquids come into play, they contain and produce no tar and contain no carcinogens.
 This is one of the main reasons as to why PHE (Public Health England) have found that e-liquid and vaping, on the whole, is 95% less harmful than cigarettes.

 E-liquid is safe when used and handled correctly.
 As discussed earlier, a set of regulations are in place to ensure the safety and quality of e-liquid sold in the UK.
 You also need to take measures to keep yourself and those around you safe as well.
 Nicotine-containing e-liquid should always be kept out of sight and reach of children and animals.